-The Best SEO Tools for Tracking Your Website Ranking
+The Best SEO Tools for Tracking Rankings of Your WordPress Website

-You want your website to scale right to the top of the search engine results pages or SERPs, as they are often called.
-We all do.
+You want your website to scale right to the top of the search engine results pages or SERPs?
+We are here with some valuable tips for you.
 Improving ranks involves many considerations, of which picking the right keywords, is one of the basic and the most important factors.

 Coming up with the right set of keywords in the very first attempt might be a little complex, so do take help from SEO or WordPress specialists if required.
 Should you choose inappropriate keywords, and want to change them later on, it would be even more difficult because you wouldn’t only be changing the keywords, you’ll also have to change the page content, the meta tags, image names, and other fields.